quality icon

 Cheapest car insurance companies in South Dakota

-Farmers Mutual of Nebraska provides the lowest full coverage rates, for an average cost of $1,499 per year or $125 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, Farmers Mutual of Nebraska tops the list of the cheapest car insurance companies.
+Its average annual cost is $1,499 per year or $125 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

-Progressive also offers affordable insurance coverage to South Dakota drivers at an average cost of $2,249 a year or $187 per month.
+Progressive also provides affordable insurance rates in South Dakota for a full coverage policy at an average annual insurance cost of $2,249 or $187 monthly.

 Affordable car insurance providers in South Dakota